 Enjoy the things the Lillehammer region has to offer, like the Olympic bobsleigh track, rafting in Sjoa, alpine skiing or downhill biking in Hafjell, a trip to Peer Gynt’s kingdom or a visit to one of the area’s many museums.

 The Gudbrandsdalen valley is surrounded by the national parks of Jotunheimen, Rondane and Dovrefjell-Sunndalsfjella, and is known for its abundance of locally produced food, old architecture and good skiing and hiking.

-Combine cool city culture in the Norwegian capital with wildlife experiences in raw nature.
-In a surprisingly short time you can get from charming coastal towns in the Oslo region via huge forests to Norway’s absolute highest and mightiest mountains in the Jotunheimen national park.
+Combine cool city culture in the capital with wildlife experiences in raw nature.
+In a short time, you can get from charming coastal towns in the Oslo region via huge forests to Norway’s highest and mightiest mountains in the Jotunheimen national park.

 Hafjell, Norway’s third largest ski resort, welcomes you to endless slopes, internationally known parks, and up-to-date ski adventures for all ages.
 In summer, Hafjell turns into a natural playground for both mountain and downhill biking.

 Cookies are used for measurement, ads and optimization.
 By continuing to use our site you agree to ourCookies are used for measurement, ads and optimization.
 By continuing to use our site you agree to ourprivacy and security policy.